2023 Bryansk Oblast raid: Claim of responsibility

 Responsibility for the raid was claimed by the Russian Volunteer Corps (RDK; Русский добровольческий корпус), an armed group of far-right anti-government Russian nationalists fighting for Ukraine.
 (Note: Novaya Gazeta Europe: "The neo-Nazi movement Russian Volunteer Corps, a unit of Russian military volunteers fighting for Ukraine, claimed responsibility for the attack.")

 Two videos posted online on 2 March show armed men in combat gear calling themselves the Russian Volunteer Corps.
 They say they crossed the border to fight "the bloody Putinite and Kremlin regime".
 Describing themselves as Russian "liberators", they called upon citizens to revolt against the government, and denied firing on civilians.
 One of the videos seems to have been filmed outside Lyubechane medical clinic.
 According to an analysis by the American think tank Institute for the Study of War, social media users geolocated one of the two videos to Sushany.

 RDK's leader Denis Kapustin said that the aim was to expose how weakly guarded Russia's border areas are and to inspire armed opposition against "Kremlin usurpers".
 According to him, the 45-strong attacking force included anti-government insurgents based in Russia, and acted with Ukraine's backing.
 On the day of the raid, Russian investigative journalism website iStories published an RDK member's account of the event; he said: "There were 45 of us on that mission.
 We went in, filmed, ambushed two BMPs.
 I didn't see any children injured.
 But there was one injured border guard.
 No hostages were taken."
+Kapustin confirmed in an interview with the Financial Times that a shootout had taken place in one of the villages.
+He added that he was unaware of any civilian casualties.
+Kapustin also stated that had the raid not been coordinated with Ukraine, all its participants would have been killed.
+At the same time, the publication noted that reports of support from Kyiv remain unclear and are extremely difficult to verify in wartime conditions.